- Musician and composer for over 40 years, specializing in Renaissance and folk music, as well as modern compositions.

 - Salesperson, Dusty Strings Folk Music Store and Instrument Builders, Seattle WA, ’87-88

-- B.A. in Music (Composition, Chamber Music).
-Studied composition with Vivian Fine.
+- B.A. in Music (Composition, Chamber Music – flutes, recorders).
+Studied composition with Vivian Fine and chamber music with Maxine Neuman.
 Minor in English Drama (Shakespeare, Jacobean Drama).
 Bennington College ’84.

 - Masters of Science in Library and Information Science (MSLIS) degree, specializing in Music Librarianship and searching Online Databases.
-CUA ’86
+Catholic University of America, ’86

-- Amherst Early Music Workshop with Ruth Cunningham and Paul Elliott, ’85
+- Amherst Early Music Workshop.
+Studied Renaissance flute with Ruth Cunningham, and choral singing with Paul Elliott. ’85

 - Port Townsend Early Music Workshop, ’87 & ’98

 - Voice classes with Kim Scanlon, Seattle, ’91-93